MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

     Particle trajectories are solved over the same time discretization used by the flow model.
 A particle may be immersed in the flow field in one time step, and find that the water table has dropped below it in the next.

+Tracking and termination decisions are made on the basis of information like

+1) a cell's active status
+2) whether the cell is dry
+3) whether the cell has outgoing flow across any face
+4) whether the particle is dry (above the water table)
+5) the particle's prior path

 A particle which finds itself in an inactive cell will terminate with status code 7.
 This is consistent with MODPATH 7's behavior.

 A particle in a dry-but-active cell, or above the water table in a partially saturated cell, need not terminate.
 MODFLOW version 6.6.0 introduces a new option `DRY_TRACKING_METHOD` for the PRP package, determining how dry particles should behave.
 Supported values are: